 Choose Your Equipment

 As you develop your photography skills and styles, you’ll start to understand what kind of camera gear might enhance your freelance photography.
-Once you decide it’s time to start upgrading certain elements of your photography kit, most professional freelance photographers would suggest starting with some new camera lenses, lighting and camera lens filters.
-Even before you get your first photography client, you may find it useful to use a photo management software to keep your photoshoots organized.
+Most professional freelance photographers recommend that new photographers start by investing in some new camera lenses, lighting, and camera lens filters.
+It’s always a good idea to start using photo management software even before you start getting clients to keep your photoshoots organized.

-While most become freelance photographers out of a love for taking a good picture, being a professional photographer means doing a fair amount of post-production photo editing and administrative work too.
-Since you’ll want each photoshoot or project to feel consistent, it’s a good idea to set up systems for yourself when it comes to editing your photos, like using Photoshop actions to speed up your workflow.
+Being a professional photographer means doing a fair amount of post-production photo editing and administrative work too.
+Since you’ll want each photoshoot or project to feel consistent, it’s a good idea to set up systems for yourself when editing your photos, like using Photoshop actions to speed up your workflow.

 Start Taking Photos

-There are so many different types of photography that you can choose from.
-While there’s no rush to choose just one to focus on in your freelance photography business, you may immediately notice that you’re more interested in investigating food, still life or product photography over portraiture.
+While there’s no hurry to decide which photography niche to focus on, you’ll likely see that you are more interested in certain photography disciplines, such as food photography, still life photography, or even product photography.
 Go with your instinct on this, as you can easily become burnt out if you try to dabble in everything.

 Share Your Work on Your Freelance Photography Portfolio Website